 DBT is a skills-based therapy, meaning that the treatment aims at helping individuals learn effective coping skills to better tolerate distress, regulate emotions, interact effectively in relationships and learn to be more present (mindfulness).

 DBT THERAPY IN CHICAGO

 At Cityscape Counseling, we tailor treatment to meet your specific needs.
-Dialectical behavior therapy in Chicago can either be incorporated into regular therapy sessions where applicable, or you can opt to work through the DBT skills curriculum with your DBT trained therapist in Chicago so that you can walk away with a toolbox packed with brilliant coping tools to help you manage panic attacks, depressive episodes, disordered eating, self-harming and addictive behaviors.
+Dialectical behavior therapy in Chicago can either be incorporated into regular therapy sessions where applicable, or you can opt to work through the DBT skills curriculum with your DBT trained therapist in Chicago so that you can walk away with a toolbox packed with brilliant coping tools to help you manage panic attacks, depressive episodes, disordered eating, and self-harming.